 In my opinion the human body has a perfectly functioning system for taking care of the hair and scalp without any extra hassle nor products, but we humans tend to twist it around and up-side-down.
 We create needs that we do not actually need.

 So, what do I suggest?
 Just wash it wisely!
-Either use a shampoo from the market by choosing a natural option of your liking (see tips for a good shampoo on “washing the hair” paragraph) and be happy with your choice OR make your own according to my recipe!
+Choose a natural option of your liking (see tips for a good shampoo on “washing the hair” paragraph) and be happy with your choice!

 Just be sure to use a homemade rinse to get the hair and scalp back to balance, that’s it!